 Pietramala also played in the club ranks with Mt.
 Washington and professionally in the Major Indoor Lacrosse League.
 He was inducted into the Johns Hopkins Athletic Hall of Fame in 2001 and the National Lacrosse Hall of Fame in 2004.

-Pietramala will continue his association with the national team this summer, when he will serve as an assistant coach for Team USA at the 2014 FIL World Championships in Denver, Colorado.
+Pietramala continued his association with the national team last summer, when he served as an assistant coach for Team USA at the 2014 FIL World Championships in Denver, Colorado.

-A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary's High School.
-He and his wife, Colleen, reside in nearby Timonium, Maryland and are the parents of 10-year-old twin boys, Nicholas and Dominic.
+Pietramala Personally A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary's High School.
+He and his wife, Colleen, reside in nearby Timonium, Maryland and are the parents of 11-year-old twin boys, Nicholas and Dominic.